For students attending the Master's Programme in Bioentrepreneurship Study Abroad

 Pina Palmera, Mexico (volunteers wanted within the field of Public Health Sciences)

 As a student at Karolinska Institutet you can apply for the scholarship to do a traineeship period at a company, organisation or a research group at a university within the EU/EES countries.
-You apply for Erasmus+ Traineeship Practical Placement scholarship on a first come, first served basis - minimum one month before the planned internship will take place.
-You can also apply for a traineeship during the summer months.
+You apply for Erasmus+ Traineeship Practical Placement scholarship on a first come, first served basis - minimum 4-6 weeks before the planned internship will take place.
+You can also apply for a traineeship during the summer months or after graduation.
 Read more online.
 If you are interested in external funds you can read more about it here.

 European Funding Guide